clemenssielaff/notf/pynotf/pynotf/logic.md

 So, solution number 3 it is.
 In order for this to work, all Circuit elements must store a reference to their Circuit or some other central instance to register connection additions and deletions.
 We considered to pass the Circuit as a part of the Signal instead, that would introduce quite a bit of overhead passing the Circuit reference from one Signal to the next.
 Also, Circuit elements *are* part of the Circuit, it is only natural for them to keep a (non-owning) reference.

+Another thing to consider is what will happen, if a user repeatedly adds and removes the same Connection.
+Our first approach was to perform all new connections first at the end of the Event and existing ones removed next.
+This way, we were able to ensure that Emitters do not go out of scope when the last Receiver disconnects from them, even though a new connection is already scheduled.
+This however also meant that if you create and remove / remove and create the same connection during a single Event, the connection will always end up being removed, even if the "create connection" call was the last one to execute.
+As we establish in "Ordered Emission", there is no way for us to avoid issues with execution order as long as we allow user-defined code.
+This is basically another example of that.
+Our solution was therefore to create a single list of topology changes that are filled in the order in which the user-defined code is executed.
+This way, if you create-remove a connection, it will be removed and remove-create one, it will be created at the end of the event.

 ## Ordered Emission

 Originally, we did not assume any order in the emission process.
 Conceptually, the Signals should flow through the Circuit like they do in a real electrical circuit: all at the same time.
 One important property of this approach was, that the order in which Receivers were connected to Emitters did not matter.
 In a way, you could say that Circuit element was to be [commutative](https://en.wikipedia.org/wiki/Commutative_property).
 This was important because the same set of (functionally unrelated) connections might have a completely different effect on the overall Logic, if their order happened to be different (see previous chapter on "Logic Modification")